DaiCapra/Natural-Mouse-Movements-Neural-Networks/readme.md

 ### A sample of generated paths
 Start- and end points are normalized to start at origin.
+X- and Y-labels: normalized screen width/height
 ![Generated mouse movement](GeneratedMovements.png)

 ### A sample of generated timings
-Time mouse stays at a position before going to next position.
-This means that movement goes from fast to slow.
+Total time mouse stays at a position before going to next position. /
+X-label: path points
+Y-label: total milliseconds
 ![Timing](Timing.png)